doneber/terminal-web/README.md

 A web component to simulate the a Linux Terminal.

+To list the commands available you can run `help`

-Run some common commands like:
+Then you can see commands like:

 - `help`
 - `echo`